 A common problem for new administrators is setting up cron correctly.
 Depending on your host and operating system, you may not have access to cron or it may be difficult to configure.
-Thankfully, Drupal 7 provides an automated cron functionality so that cron is always running after an installation.
+Thankfully, Drupal 7 provides automated cron functionality so that cron is always running after an installation.

-The settings for cron can be found in the Site information settings within the Configuration and modules section.
+The settings for cron can be found in the Site information settings within the Configuration and Modules section:

-Insert 1223_03_35_Cron_Settings.png
+Insert image 1223_04_35.png

 The automated cron system is triggered when a user visits your site after the cron interval has elapsed.
 The automated cron system is designed to work asynchronously in order to prevent performance from being impacted for the user who triggers cron.
 If you used Poormans cron (http://drupal.org/project/poormanscron) in Drupal 6, you will be very familiar with the Drupal 7 version.

 If you prefer to use a true Unix based cron system, simply change this setting to Never and then configure cron run as usual.

-Protection From Unauthorized Access
+Protection from Unauthorized Access

 The new Drupal 7 cron also adds protection from being run by unauthorized users.
 By default, cron can only be run by the first user or if you provide a special key to cron.
 This key is automatically generated by the automated cron system and returned to the client when cron needs to be triggered.
 After the key is used, it is reset to a new value.

 Reports

-The Report section contains reports about your site and the content within your site.
+The Reports section contains reports about your site and the content within your site.
 All of the reports from Drupal 6 have been carried forward and a new Field list report has been added.
-The full list of reports is as follows.
+The full list of reports is as follows:

-Insert 1223_03_36_Report_List.png
+Insert image 1223_04_36.png

 Field list report

-The field list report shows you a list of all the standard and custom fields within your site with a list of all the places where the field is used.
+The field list report shows you a list of all the standard and custom fields within your site with a list of all the places where the field is used:

-Insert 1223_03_37_Field_List_Report.png
+Insert image 1223_04_37.png

 This report is very useful when you want to audit the fields on your site and determine the possible ramifications of changing field settings or deleting a field.

 Summary

-In this chapter we thoroughly reviewed the new functionality in Drupal 7 and we mapped the Drupal 6 functionality which carried forward into Drupal 7 so you can easily find your favourite features.
+In this chapter we thoroughly reviewed the new administration functionality in Drupal 7 and we mapped the Drupal 6 functionality which carried forward into Drupal 7 so you can easily find your favourite features.

 In the next chapter we will explore ways to enhance both content management and the administration of your site using some of the new contributed modules in Drupal 7.
 We will also discuss some of the key differences between the Drupal 6 version of these modules and the Drupal 7 version.
 Finally, where applicable we will discuss upgrading modules from Drupal 6 to Drupal 7.